itscountvertigo/itscountvertigo/README.md

-### Hi there! 👋
+### Hello! 👋

 <!-- **itscountvertigo/itscountvertigo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I'm Anbiya.
-I'm from the Netherlands, and I'm in 5 VWO right now.
+I'm 17 years old, from the Netherlands, and I'm in 6 VWO right now.

 ## 💬 Languages
 - Python